FilteringDev/tinyShield/README.md

 tinyShield userscript is managed by the adblock community and AdGuard.

+If you need help or have any questions during installation or usage, please use GitHub Discussions.
+If you believe this userscript is causing issues while in use, please use GitHub Issues.

 > [!IMPORTANT]
 > tinyShield userscript maintainer recommends using one of the following adblockers with tinyShield userscript:
 > - AdGuard